 The first and most important thing is to know that we must prepare to run, we cannot or should not run if our muscles and joints are not prepared for the impact (We leave you at the end of the article, some exercises that can help you).

 Another basic thing is do not use running as part of running warm-up.

-It is better to do work such as skipping, gentle running on the site, Jumping Jack jumps, scissors ... and combine them with "depth" exercises such as striding back, striding forward where we also give mobility at the articular level.
+It is better to do work such as skipping, smooth running on the spot, Jumping Jack type jumps, scissors... and combine them with "depth" exercises such as back strides, forward strides where we also give mobility at the joint level.

 What stage are you on?

 Now we are presented with several scenarios to see how to progress, based on our level.

 1º I have run 2-3 times doing CaCos and I have had no discomfort, I have been well.

 2nd I have run 2-3 times doing CaCos and I have had slight discomfort.

 3rd I have run 2-3 times doing CaCos and I have had many stiffness.